Arlington man charged in series of Georgetown home invasion rape cases from the late 2000s

 Mercado appeared in court Wednesday, where the judge ordered a preliminary hearing be scheduled for Oct.
 10.

 The investigation is ongoing.
-Anyone who was sexually assaulted or who may have information related to these or additional cases is encouraged to call the MPD at 202-727-9099 or text 50411.
+Anyone who was sexually assaulted or who may have information related to these or additional cases is encouraged to call the D.C. police at 202-727-9099 or text 50411.
 You can remain anonymous.

 According to court documents, Mercado was involved in at least five offenses in the Georgetown area.

-Of the first incidents reported were when three victims described awaking early in the morning in 2008 to find a tall Hispanic man in their homes.
+Three of the first victims described awaking early in the morning in 2008 to find a tall Hispanic man in their homes.
 Around that time, a Georgetown University spokesperson told the Georgetown Voice’s “Vox Populi” daily newspaper that the Department of Public Safety would be increasing patrols in those areas.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.